duyuefeng0708/smart_contract/README.md

     $ geth init template.json

 # Contract deployment

+Put contract file (e.g., Mycontract.sol) into the truffle suite, i.e., into the folder 'contracts'.

-Make sure it is authenticated first in the geth console, then use the truffle suite.
+Make sure it is authenticated in the geth console

+    > geth attach
     > personal.unlockAccount(eth.coinbase, PASSWORD, 0)
-    $ truffle compile
+    > exit

+Use the truffle command 'migrate' to deploy our contract to the blockchain network

     $ truffle migrate

 # Dataset
 We use two datasets to test encrypted search service on private blockchain and public blockchain respectively.